Glossary

 Indirect question

-Indirekte Frage; a question which is embedded in a declarative sentence as a subordinate clause, is introduced by ob or an interrogative
+Indirekte Frage; a question that appears as a subordinate clause introduced by ob or a question word.
+No question mark is used.

 Indirect speech